-Normally when RBCs are destroyed at the end of their life span, iron in the hemoglobin is recycled in the body.
+Normally when RBC are destroyed at the end of their life span, iron in the hemoglobin is recycled in the body.
 However when blood is lost from the body on an ongoing basis, there is no way to recycle the iron, so it eventually will lead to anemia.
-Excessive blood loss can occur with heavy menstrual bleeding in women; blood loss in stool which sometimes may not be obvious in both men and women or acute severe loss resulting from other issues.
+Excessive blood loss can occur with heavy menstrual bleeding in women; blood loss in stool which sometimes may not be obvious in both men and women or acute severe loss from another reason.

-EXCESSIVE DESTRUCTION OF RBCs
+EXCESSIVE DESTRUCTION OF RBC